Lucas Barbosa (footballer, born 1996)

-Jose Lucas Santos Barbosa de Lima, known as Lucas Barbosa (born 1 April 1996) is a Brazilian football player.
-He plays for CS Maruinense.
+José Lucas Santos Barbosa de Lima, known as Lucas Barbosa (born 1 April 1996) is a Brazilian footballer who plays as a forward for Austrian club VfB Bezau.

 Club career

 He made his Austrian Football First League debut for SC Austria Lustenau on 17 March 2017 in a game against FC Liefering.

 Ahead of the 2019/20 season, Barbosa joined Grazer AK on a 1-year contract with an option to a further year.